List of Diary of a Wimpy Kid characters: Uncle Charlie

-Charles "Charlie" (Freddie in the Funbrain version) is Grandpa's brother in law and Greg's great-uncle.
-He is also Greg's "secret weapon" at Christmas, as he asks him to buy him presents that Frank has forbidden him from receiving.
-However, this backfires as he is usually given the wrong thing – for example, Charlie gives Greg a Beach Fun Barbie one Christmas, instead of a Barbie Dream House that Greg had intended to use as a fort for his toy soldiers or an 8 x 10 picture of himself instead of a Twisted Wizard video game Greg wanted.
-Charlie is a bachelor and spends his spare money well.
-Greg says he wants to follow in his footsteps.
-Charlie got Greg a laundry hoop, hinting that he is tired of being Greg's secret weapon at Christmas, as the events that transpired meant that Greg effectively got a chore for Christmas.
+Charles "Charlie" is Grandpa's brother-in-law and Greg's great-uncle.
+Greg views him as a "secret weapon" for obtaining forbidden Christmas gifts, though this often fails when Charlie buys the wrong items, such as buying a Beach Fun Barbie instead of a Barbie Dream House intended to be used as a toy fort or an 8 x 10 picture of himself instead of a Twisted Wizard video game.
+A bachelor with a lot of spare money, Charlie eventually gives Greg a laundry hoop for Christmas to hint that he is tired of the arrangement.